-RAMADAN / Ramzaan 2020 in NZ FASTING STARTS 25th April (As per Moon sighting in New Zealand)
+RAMADAN / Ramzaan 2021 in NZ FASTING STARTS 14th April

 Ramadan (رمضان pronounced Ramzaan in Indian subcontinent) is the holiest month of the year for Muslims.
 Holy Quran was revealed to Prophet Mohammad (PBUH) on the night of Laylat Al Qadr.
 Ramadan is the ninth month of the Hijri (Islamic) calendar.
 According to the Gregorian calendar, Ramadan lasts for one complete Moon cycle which is approximately 29 or 30 days.